 - A logo

 - A twitter/Instagram/ Pinterest account

-These are just components of your personal brand like parts of a rocket.
+These are just components of your personal brand.
+Like parts of a rocket.
 Frequent quality content is the fuel that makes your brand move forward.
 Personal branding is not a “one and done” kind of event.
-It takes effort and commitment to builds authority and influence.
-Nobody is just going to hand it to you, you have to earn it.
+It takes effort and commitment to build authority and influence.
+Nobody is just going to hand it to you— you have to earn it.

 A Final Example: What Not to Do

 I want to give you an example.
-This is not intended to be cruel or vindictive but to demonstrate the disconnect between one’s actual personal brand and reality that can negatively impact your success.
+This is not intended to be cruel or vindictive.
+Instead, I want to give you a personal branding example to demonstrate the disconnect between one’s actual personal brand and the reality that can negatively impact your success.

 A real estate agent recently reached out to me to talk about using my personal branding services.
-I’ll call him Realtor A. According to his Instagram profile, Realtor A is the “Realtor to C-Level Execs”.
-“Great”, I said.
-“Let’s run a Social Branding Audit and see where you fit with your target Audience”.
+I’ll call him Realtor A. According to his Instagram profile, Realtor A is the “Realtor to C-Level Execs.”

-So we do a deep dive into Realtor A’s personal brand as it related to their intended goals for selling to “C-Suite “ individuals.
+So we do a deep dive into Realtor A’s personal brand.
+I wanted to make sure that it related to their intended goals for selling to “C-Suite “ individuals.
 The audit was a bit of a shock.